Skip to main content

 MORE UNDERSTANDING EMPLOYERS

-Aside from the inception of Yellow Ribbon Singapore in 2004, the Government in 2005 amended the Registration of Criminals Act to allow those convicted of less serious crimes to have their records considered spent as long as they remained crime-free for five years.
+Aside from the launch of the Yellow Ribbon Project in 2004, the Government in 2005 amended the Registration of Criminals Act to allow those convicted of less serious crimes to have their records considered spent as long as they remained crime-free for five years.

 When a criminal record is rendered spent, the individual can lawfully answer or declare “no” if asked whether they have a criminal record.